google/rerast/README.md

 * replace\_type! - this replaces types.
 It's currently a bit limited in that it doesn't support placeholders.
-Also note, if your type is just a trait you should consider using replace\_trait\_ref! instead, since trait references can appear in contexts where types cannot - speccifically generic bounds and where clauses.
+Also note, if your type is just a trait you should consider using replace\_trait\_ref! instead, since trait references can appear in contexts where types cannot - specifically generic bounds and where clauses.
 * replace\_trait\_ref! - this replaces references to the named trait

 Replacing statements is currently disabled pending a good use-case.